 Perhaps someone bought a house for £100,000 a decade ago and today they sold it to someone else for £200,000.
 What does that tell you about the sort of price rise the new owner could expect in the next 10 years or so?
 It tells you nothing.

 For that you’d need to know what sort of house it was, where it was, what sort of rent it could rent it could command as a buy-to-let investment and many other factors.

-What matters is not whether or not the price is high relative to past prices, or whether we’re at a new high, but whether price is high relative to the factors that drive price, and the primary driver of price in the long-run, for both stocks and property, is earnings.
+What matters is not whether or not the price is high relative to past prices, or whether we’re at a new high, but whether the price is high relative to the factors that drive price, and the primary driver of price in the long run, for both stocks and property, is earnings.

 The FTSE 100 price level uses the left axis while its cyclically adjusted or “smoothed” earnings are on the right.

 The axis for the price level is set at 16 times that of the smoothed earnings because, over the long term, investors have been willing to pay approximately 15 times the index’s smoothed earnings.
 This multiple is the well-known CAPE (cyclically adjusted PE) ratio from Robert Shiller.